#What is the difference between a component and an experience pattern?

 |Does not perform any logic or UX.||Can perform some logic or UX.|

 |Built to serve lots of variations.||Built for a very specific purpose.|

 |Handle complex data that is passed down to it.|

 #How can we tell?

 Taking marketing consent as an example.
 This is built up of typography such as paragraphs, headings, links, and components such as checkboxes and

-If it was just this then we would raise an RFC and see if there are other uses for this pattern to create a component.
+If it was just this then we would raise a Proposal and see if there are other uses for this pattern to create a component.
 However, marketing consent requires legal copy to be compliant with GDPR, only specific options to be contacted and most journey's require it.
 Therefore, this is an experience pattern.

-Now an RFC can still be raised to see if this pattern is used elsewhere.
+Now a Proposal can still be raised to see if this pattern is used elsewhere.
 Journeys might be having a similar pattern, such as for how to contact your engineer.

 The marketing preference experience can then be updated to use the new component.